mdmfernandes/socad/README.md

 The provided example runs simulations in Cadence Virtuoso from a client in a different machine (connected through *ssh*), by executing OCEAN scripts provided by the user.

-For more a step guide of the example, check [this tutorial](https://socad.readthedocs.io/en/latest/tutorials/common_source.html).
+For more a step by step guide of the example, check [this tutorial](https://socad.readthedocs.io/en/latest/tutorials/common_source.html).

 ## Versioning